njfsmallet/pipebot/README.md

 - Colorized output for improved readability
 - Multi-line input support in interactive mode
 - Seamless integration with Unix pipes
-- Execute read-only AWS CLI, kubectl, and Helm commands through AI interaction
+- Execute read-only commands through AI interaction via MCP framework
 - Secure Python code execution with access to common data science libraries
 - Limit on output size to prevent excessive responses
 - Conversation memory management for improved context retention
 - Embedding-based retrieval of relevant past interactions
 - OAuth authentication support
 - Proxy configuration for enterprise environments
+- Model Context Protocol (MCP) framework integration

 ## Architecture

-PipeBot consists of three main components:
+PipeBot consists of four main components:

 1. **Backend (FastAPI)**
    - REST API server running on port 8001
    - Handles all AI interactions and command execution
    - Manages authentication and authorization
    - Provides endpoints for web interface
+   - Implemented in Python using FastAPI

-2. **Frontend (Web Interface)**
+2. **Frontend (React/Vite)**
-   - Modern web interface for easy interaction
+   - Modern web interface for interaction with the AI assistant
-   - Built with React/Vue.js
+   - Built with React and TypeScript
+   - Uses a terminal-like interface for command input and response display
+   - Uses Tailwind CSS for styling
+   - Development server runs on port 5173
-   - Served by Nginx on port 8080
+   - Production build served by Nginx on port 8080

 3. **CLI Tool**
    - Command-line interface for direct interaction
    - Supports both interactive and non-interactive modes
    - Can be used in scripts and pipelines
+   - Integrates with Unix pipes

+4. **MCP Framework**
+   - Model Context Protocol (MCP) integration for tool execution
+   - Standardized way for tool execution and interaction with large language models
+   - Enhanced context management for complex interactions
+   - Supports multiple specialized MCP servers for different tools

 ## Prerequisites

-- Python 3.6+
+- Python 3.12+
 - AWS account with Bedrock access
-- Boto3 library
-- Colored library
 - Configured AWS CLI
-- Configured kubectl (for Kubernetes-related queries)
-- Installed Helm (for Helm-related queries)
+- Node.js and npm (for frontend development)

-- ChromaDB library
-- BeautifulSoup4 library (for web search capabilities)
-- PrettyTable library
-- Urllib3 library
-- Requests library
-- Serper API key (for web search capabilities)
+### Required Python Packages
-- FastAPI and Uvicorn (for backend)
+- FastAPI and Uvicorn
-- Nginx (for frontend hosting)
-- MSAL library (for OAuth authentication)
+- Boto3
+- ChromaDB
+- MCP framework
+- Additional packages listed in `pipebot/requirements.txt`

 ## Installation